TaylanUB/scheme-bytestructures/README.md

 `bytestructure-descriptor-size/syntax` procedures call the given descriptor's `size` procedure with the "in macro-expand phase" flag set to false and true respectively.

+- `(bytestructure-descriptor-alignment descriptor)`

+Returns the preferred memory alignment of the descriptor.
+Struct descriptors make use of this to apply typical C struct field alignment.

 Numeric types